A corner of Hoa Lu ancient capital now

 The West Gate of Hoa Lu was rebuilt recently

 By the mid-18th century, the borders of what constitutes modern Vietnam were mostly defined but the last of the great Northern Dynasties was in rapid decline.
 The preceding century had been turbulent with abundant tales of treachery, warfare, jealousies, greed, injustice and rivalry between the great Houses of Dai Viet and incursion from the southern Chinese states.
-There is even a great tale of how 300 Vietnamese women helped defeat the Ming by seducing the Naval officers, infecting them with veneral deseases in the process!
+There is even a great tale of how 300 Vietnamese women helped defeat the Ming by seducing the Naval officers, infecting them with venereal diseases in the process!

 In 1620, the head of the House of Nguyễn, Nguyên Phúc Nguyên officially rebuffed the demand for taxes to the court in Hanoi.
-Several subsequent demands were also refused until finally in 1627 open warfare broke out between the Trịnh in Hanoi and the Nguyễn but Hanoi was unable to emerge victorious.
+Several subsequent demands were also refused until finally in 1627 open warfare broke out between the Trịnh in Hanoi and the Nguyễn in Hue but Hanoi was unable to emerge victorious.

-The result was that Dai Viet effectively was partitioned into northern and southern regions, with the Trịnh ruling most of the north and the Nguyễn controlling most of the south.
+The result was that Dai Viet was effectively partitioned into northern and southern regions, with the Trịnh ruling most of the north and the Nguyễn controlling most of the south.
 It is particularly significant as this border was very close to the Seventeenth parallel which was ratified as the border between North Vietnam and South Vietnam during the 1954-75 Partition of Vietnam.

 Nguyễn Dynasty Period